ShauryaPundirGraphicEra/HR--Data-Visualisation-Using-Tableau/README.md

 2) Gender distribution
 3) Age spread of our staff
 4) Which jobs pay more?
 5) Qualification vs. Salary
+6) Job title vs Leave
-6) Staff growth trend in the last 5 years
+7) Staff growth trend in the last 5 years
-7) Job title vs Leave
-8) Quick HR Dashboard